Igor's Techno Club

 Single-File Script Execution with PEP 723

-You can define a script's dependencies directly within the script itself using PEP 723 inline metadata:
+You can define a script’s dependencies directly in the file using PEP 723 inline metadata.
+Use the documented shebang:

 # /// script